sabbir-47/mcp-jira-server-custom/README.md

 ```
 # Weekly automation prompt
-"Every Monday at 9 AM, check project MYPROJ for stale issues older than 7 days and preview comments"
+"Every Monday at 9 AM, check project OCPBUGS for stale issues older than 7 days and preview comments"

 # Version-specific checks
-"Check for stale issues in version 2.0 every Friday and comment urgently"
+"Check for stale issues in version 4.20 every Friday and comment urgently"

 # Targeted follow-ups
-"Comment on these specific issues weekly: PROJ-123, PROJ-456"
+"Comment on these specific issues weekly: OCPBUGS-123, OCPBUGS-456"
 ```

 ### CI/CD Integration